citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### service/apt: Implement Deliver Args ([#5611](https://github.com/citra-emu/citra/pull/5611)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

 This partially fixes an issue where some games would just show black and white screens when launched.
-By implementing Deliver Args, a way to pass arguments from the caller to the callee, as well as `PrepareToDoApplicationJump` and `JumpToApplication` APT services.
+By implementing Deliver Args, a way to pass arguments from one 3DS application to the another, as well as `PrepareToDoApplicationJump` and `JumpToApplication` APT services.
 This allows the game to crash with a fatal error instead of just hanging on a black screen.

 This is a step in the right direction for getting these games, such as Sega 3D Classics Collection, to boot correctly on Citra in the future.

 ### gl_rasterizer_cache: Remove all fully invalid surfaces from the cache ([#5710](https://github.com/citra-emu/citra/pull/5710)) by [BreadFish64](https://github.com/BreadFish64)

-The dead weight of fully invalid surfaces being held in the rasterizer cache impacted many cache management functions and texture lookup times, which in turn impacted performance on some games, such as Pilotwings.
+The dead weight of fully invalid surfaces being held in the rasterizer cache impacted many cache management functions and texture lookup times, which in turn lowered performance on some games, such as Pilotwings.

 By removing all fully invalidated surfaces and implementing a map of recycled textures from destroyed surfaces to avoid driver overhead from allocations, performance on poorly behaved games has been greatly increased.